-Dr. Figley is also a psychologist and family therapist.
-He is formerly Professor of Family Therapy and Psychology at Purdue University (1974-1989).
 Professor Figley received both graduate degrees from the Pennsylvania State University and his undergraduate degree from the University of Hawaii , all in the interdisciplinary field of human development.
-He is founding editor of the Journal of Traumatic Stress and currently editor of Traumatology.
+He has received the highest awards as an alumni of these universities.
+He is founding editor of the Journal of Traumatic Stress, Journal of Family Psychotherapy, and Traumatology.

 Dr. Figley is equally committed to applying his research and scholarship toward solving human problems.
 Many of his efforts were through the collective efforts of the international humanitarian organization, the Green Cross, which he helped establish in 1995 followed the April 19 th bombing in Oklahoma City that year.
 He then established by supportive institutions that would provide financial support (the Green Cross Foundation and research, ethical, and standards of practice guidance (the Academy of Traumatology ).
 Dr. Figley's humanitarian activities include the following::

 • Founding of the Consortium on Veteran Studies in 1975 to study and help Vietnam veterans returning from war or recently discharged.
 This effort led to the development of the diagnosis of Post-traumatic Stress Disorder (PTSD) and a national outreach program for Vietnam veterans within the Veterans Administration.

 • Under his direction, his Purdue University Family Research Institute established the national Task Force on Families of Catastrophe late in 1979.

 • In 1988 he helped lead an American humanitarian delegation to the Soviet Union to help them develop health and mental health services for their young men and women returning from the war in Afghanistan .